 This course focuses on understanding cultural differences.
 Students will examine their own culture and others.
 Issues regarding how culture affects people and the world they live in will be discussed.
 This is the same course as SOC 150.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.
 Fall.

 HST 220.
 Psychopharmacology.
 3 Credits.

 This course introduces the student to the basic principles of pharmacology, anatomy, and physiology.
 These principles are applied to an examination of the major classes of psychoactive drugs, including those commonly subject to abuse.
 Students will explore the physical and mental effects of psychoactive drugs and compulsive behaviors.
 The mechanisms of action in the brain, patterns of physiological response in abuse, dependence, withdrawal and recovery will be discussed.
 Content will also focus on pharmacological adjuncts to detoxification and treatment, as well as psychotropic medication for co-occurring disorders.
 Prerequisites: HST 149.
+Spring.

 HST 250.
 Human Services Internship Experience.
 4 Credits.